openid/fapi/fapi-2_0-security-profile.md

    purposes of non-repudiation.
 1. FAPI Client Initiated Backchannel Authentication (CIBA) is recommended when support is required for decoupled or cross device flows.
-1. Grant Management is recommended for ecosystems that require interoperable grant management.
+1. Grant Management [@GrantManagement] is recommended for ecosystems that require interoperable grant management.
 1. OAuth 2.0 Rich Authorization Requests (RAR) [@!RFC9396] is recommended when the `scope` parameter is not expressive enough to convey the authorization that a client wants to obtain.